temporalio/edu-102-typescript-code/samples/using-objects/README.md

 ## Part A: Observing the Defined Objects in Workflows
 This sample provides an improved version of the translation Workflow used in Temporal 101.
 The Workflow follows the best practice of using objects to represent input parameters and return values.

 Look at the code in the `shared.ts` file to see how the objects are defined for the Workflows and Activities.
-After this, look at the `workflows.ts` file to see how these values are passed in and used in the Workflow code.
+After this, look at the `src/workflows.ts` file to see how these values are passed in and used in the Workflow code.
 Finally, look at `client.ts` to see how the input parameters are created and passed into the Workflow.

 ## Part B: Observing the Defined Objects in Activities